 It was as a disembodied voice on the phone that I first encountered him, about 20 years ago.
 Octogenarians now, both he and I graduated from Loma Linda University School of Medicine, I in 1953, he in 1957, but I’d never heard of him before 1993.
 I was working in Dayton, Ohio, as a pathologist, when out of the blue, actually from Loma Linda, California, this stranger phoned me.
 “I’m Raymond Herber, class of ’57, calling …” for an instant I didn’t catch what he was saying, so enthralled was I with the voice .. “… rummaging through some old storage crates here at the Alumni Association and …” now I was catching it, “… I happened across a collection of old drawings and caricatures you drew, your name is signed to them, of the faculty, 40 years ago.
 They’ve been stored away all this time, lost and forgotten.
 But they shouldn’t be – they’re exciting.”
 No exclamation mark.
 He didn’t sound particularly excited, but I was -- I’d long ago given up trying to find out what ever happened to those drawings.
 The voice went on to say that the Alumni Association (actually Dr. Herber personally) wanted to publish the caricatures as a book.
 And they were (Giants of CME, 1994), at Dr. Herber’s own expense, through the Association, as I learned – by hints, inferences – only recently.

 Thus it was that Ray entered my life, not merely as another acquaintance but to change my life, as he has so many others.
-Our relation, however, has been unique, being through art projects, for the Alumni Association – faculty portrait galleries, large commemorative paintings, another book.
+Our relation, however, has been unique, being through art projects, for the Alumni Association – faculty portrait galleries (a series of >60 oli portraits)https://www.llusmaa.org/page/faculty-portraits, large commemorative paintings, and another hardback another anthology of the paintings in color that he also published and financed.
 As a team, I have done only the easy part, the painting, while he has been the brains and done the heavy lifting, as the art director (suggesting the subjects); agent (selling the administration on the projects; arranging and scheduling posing sessions by faculty members); funding covertly and indirectly, of supplies and frames and publications; and personally hanging the paintings on various walls, back in the days when an array of bureaus and committees, or the EPA, didn’t have to give approval.
 Without him I would simply have painted, unnoticed, forgotten, as my old caricatures were.
 Thanks to him, I became a virtual professional portrait painter and achieved my 15 minutes of niche-fame.

 It was as their physician, a professor-physician, that so many patients have heard him informing them, always with the same comforting voice, that their tests are fine or that chemotherapy will be necessary, phoning them after hours to see how they are, or that they can show their gratitude – he has a way of generating endless amounts of it: he’s the very doctor you like and want to keep, in your dreams – by a gift to the medical school, though the Alumni Association.
 Through channels, is how he operates.